Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 Part of it stems from Lenovo wanting to corner the niche market of TrackPoint lovers.

-Regardless of the reasoning, TrackPoints are common on Lenovo Thinkpads and uncommon elsewhere.
+Regardless of the reasoning, TrackPoints are most common on the Lenovo Thinkpad as the middle button intended to function as a mouse.
+This is uncommon elsewhere.

 But, there’s a whole different iteration of pointing sticks that isn’t necessarily attached to laptops.